 What has happened to the NAAHP since it was made public?

-- Establishment of a Federal Advisory Committee -- The NAAHP recommends the establishment of a Federal Advisory Committee.
+The NAAHP recommends the establishment of a Federal Advisory Committee.
 USDA has restructured its existing ‘Foreign Animal Disease Advisory Committee’ into an ‘Animal Health Advisory Committee’ under which subcommittees can be formed to address specific technical and scientific issues.
-The establishment of an aquatic animal health subcommittee is a priority for USDA based on the recommendations of the NAAHP.
-The full committee has been selected and held its first meeting January 20th and 21st, 2011.
+The establishment of an aquatic animal health subcommittee is a priority for USDA, based on the recommendations of the NAAHP.
+The full committee has been selected and held its first meeting January 20-21, 2011.
 The committee supported the formation of an aquatic animal health subcommittee in the near future.

 The need for a comprehensive national aquatic health plan has long been identified as a high priority issue by the federal Joint Subcommittee on Aquaculture.
 Authorized by the National Aquaculture Act of 1980, the subcommittee is composed of representatives from the federal agencies that participate in, regulate, and manage aquaculture activities in the United States.
 In 2001, the subcommittee requested that the federal agencies responsible for managing the health of aquatic animals develop a national plan.